Israel Says Iran Lied; European Leaders Say That's Exactly Why Nuclear Deal Matters

 "What this means is the deal was not constructed on a foundation of good faith or transparency," Pompeo said.
 "It was built on Iran's lies."

-Other world leaders agree that Iran was lying — but say that's precisely why they struck a deal allowing for inspections.
+Other world leaders agree that Iran was lying — but say that is precisely why they struck a deal allowing for inspections.

 "We have never been naive about Iran and its nuclear intentions," a British government spokesman said, according to the BBC.
 "That is why the IAEA inspection regime agreed as part of the Iran nuclear deal is one of the most extensive and robust in the history of international nuclear accords."